Travellers love Byron Bay. I’ve been around, I’ve collected the data, and I’ve come to a solid conclusion: travellers love bloody Byron Bay.

 Final Thoughts on Backpacking Byron Bay

-People either love or hate Byron.
+People either love Byron or think it’s bloody overrated.
 I’ve never met someone who’d been to Byon and just said: “Oh yeah, it was ok.”

 Some people don’t feel the vibe and that’s totally cool.
 It’s important to remember that Byron has changed over the years.
 Its roots as a counter-culture escapist haven have now given way to its identity as a tourist town.